mangled/MangledMud/readme.md

 The password of [potrzebie](https://en.wikipedia.org/wiki/Potrzebie) has some associated history.

-We have also converted the original "Three's Unabridged Dictionary of Commands", if you `rake doc:yard` you will get local documentation (under doc).
+We have also converted the original "Three's Unabridged Dictionary of Commands", if you `rake doc:yard` you will get local documentation (under `doc`), or click on `guide.md` and GitHub will do the rest.

 Version
 -------